MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/case-study-tasky.md

 consists of two parts: the SQLite-NET library and the custom code added to wire it up.

-Tasky relies on the Sqlite-net NuGet package (published by Frank Kreuger) to embed SQLite-NET code that provides an Object-Relational Mapping
+Tasky relies on the Sqlite-net NuGet package (published by Frank Krueger) to embed SQLite-NET code that provides an Object-Relational Mapping
 (ORM) database interface.
 The `TaskItemDatabase` class inherits from `SQLiteConnection` and adds the required Create, Read, Update, Delete (CRUD) methods to read and write data to SQLite.
 It is a simple boilerplate implementation of generic CRUD